Diana Balmori: Early life and education

 Born in Gijón, Spain, Diana Balmori spent most of her childhood in Spain and England before her family settled in Argentina.
 Her mother Dorothy Ling (born in England) was a musician and musicologist.
 Her father Clemente Hernando Balmori (born in Spain) was a linguistic expert.
 At an early age Balmori learned to sing, dance, play piano, and her parents encouraged her to explore a wide range of mediums.
 She brought many of these influences with her into the design world.

 She graduated from high school at the age of 16 and studied at the Architecture School at the National University of Tucumán in Argentina, in the undergraduate program.
 It was there she met her future husband, César Pelli, and the two of them emigrated to the United States in 1952.
 Balmori continued her education at the University of California, Los Angeles, earning her PhD in urban history.
-Balmori and Pelli had two children: Denis, a neurobiologist and professor of psychology and neural science at New York University and Rafael Pelli, who went on to become a well-known architect at his father's firm, Cear Pelli Associates.
+Balmori and Pelli had two children: Denis, a neurobiologist and professor of psychology and neural science at New York University and Rafael Pelli, who went on to become a well-known architect at his father's firm, Cesar Pelli Associates.
 The couple resided in an apartment in the San Remo on Manhattan's Upper West Side.

 Career

-After graduation, she moved to the East Coast to start her professional and academic work.
-Balmori accepted a teaching position at the State University of New York at Oswego and held undergraduate seminars in Landscape History at Yale School of Architecture.
-Balmori continued her own education, studying landscape architecture at Radcliffe College, until she was made partner at Cesar Pelli Associates, where she also founded their in-house Landscape Architecture department.
-She continued to work as a partner at CPA before leaving in 1990 to start her own firm, Balmori Associates.
+After graduation, Balmori moved to the East Coast to begin her professional and academic work.
+She accepted a teaching position at the State University of New York at Oswego and held undergraduate seminars in landscape history at the Yale School of Architecture.
+She continued her own education in landscape architecture at Radcliffe College.
+Balmori subsequently joined César Pelli & Associates (later Pelli Clarke Pelli Architects), where she became a partner and founded the firm’s in-house landscape architecture department, before leaving in 1990 to establish Balmori Associates.

-As the principal landscape designer at Balmori Associates, she was the lead on many innovative projects.
-She designed the Master Plan for the Abandiobarra District in Bilbao, Spain, where her landscape designs run alongside the Nervion River and adjacent to the building of the Guggenheim Bilbao.
-She realized the concept of Robert Smithson for a floating island around New York City in 2005.
-Out of 36 submissions from 9 countries, Balmori Associates (New York) with StudioMDA, Knippers Helbig Inc., David Skelly, CITA, Bluegreen, John A. Martin & Associates, and David Langdon, was selected as one of five finalists in the ARC International Wildlife Crossing Infrastructure Design Competition, a competition sponsored by ARC Solutions, which challenged competitors to propose design concepts for a wildlife crossing over US Interstate 70 (I-70), near Denver, Colorado.
+As principal of Balmori Associates, she led a number of projects noted for their integration of landscape and urban design.
+She prepared the master plan for the Abandoibarra district in Bilbao, Spain, with riverfront landscapes along the Nervión River adjacent to the Guggenheim Museum Bilbao.
+In 2005, her firm realized Robert Smithson’s concept for a floating island that circumnavigated Manhattan.
+Balmori Associates (with StudioMDA, Knippers Helbig, David Skelly, CITA, Bluegreen, John A. Martin & Associates, and Davis Langdon) was selected as one of five finalists in the ARC International Wildlife Crossing Infrastructure Design Competition for a proposed wildlife overpass on Interstate 70 near Denver, Colorado.